mcinglis/c-style/readme.md

 #### Don't use comments to conceal bad naming or bad design you can fix

 But certainly use comments to explain bad design or bad naming forced upon you.
-If your project heavily depends on the bad interface, you should write a wrapper around it to improve it.
+If your project heavily depends on the bad interface, you should write a wrapper around it to improve it (if you do, please release it!).